 State rules require schools to exclude students with certain illnesses from school for certain periods of time.
 For example, if a child has a fever over 100 degrees, he or she must stay out of school until fever-free for 24 hours without use of fever-reducing medications.
-Students with diarrheal illnesses must stay home until they are diarrhea-free without use of diarrhea-suppressing medications for 24 hours.
+Students with diarrheal illnesses must stay home until they are diarrhea-free without use of diarrheasuppressing medications for 24 hours.

-A parent should contact the school nurse if a student has been diagnosed with COVID-19 or may have COVID-19.
+A parent should contact the school nurse if a student has been diagnosed with COVID-19.